Social Democrats (Slovenia): Pahor era (1996–2012)

-Lukšič era
+Lukšič era (2012–2014)

 In June 2012, Pahor unsuccessfully ran for re-election as president of the Social Democrats.
 He was defeated by Igor Lukšič by a narrow margin.

 However, on 20 March 2013 Janša's coalition was replaced by a new government headed by PS interim leader Alenka Bratušek, a comprising PS, the Social Democrats, Civic List and DeSUS.
 Bratušek resigned as Prime Minister on 3 May 2014 seeking an early general election.

 After the party won only one MEP seat and 8.0% of the vote in 2014 European Parliament election, Lukšič resigned as SD party president on 26 May.

 The party received 5.95% of the vote in the Slovenian parliamentary election on 13 July 2014, and won 6 seats in parliament.
 On 18 September 2014, the Social Democrats joined the cabinet of Miro Cerar, also comprising Prime Minister Cerar's Modern Centre Party (SMC) and DeSUS.

-Židan leadership
+Židan leadership (2014–2020)

 SD scored badly at the 2014 European election, only obtaining 8,08% of votes and one seat.
 Following the result, Lukšič resigned and Dejan Židan was elected as new leader of the party.

 The party improved its result in the 2018 parliamentary election, scoring 9,9% of votes and winning ten seats in the National Assembly.
 The Social Democrats later joined Marjan Šarec's government and held the posts of Minister of Justice and Minister of Culture until the dissolution of government in January 2020 by Marjan Šarec.

+Youth Forum

+The Youth Forum of Social Democrats (Mladi forum Socialnih demokratov) is Slovenian youth political organization that acts as the youth wing of the Social Democrats (SD) party.
+It was founded on 3 March 1990.
+It is one of the oldest democratic political organisations for young people in independent Slovenia.
+The organisation brings together young people aged 15 to 32.
+The youth wing operates in the form of autonomous local committees, which are represented in all Slovenian regions.
+It is organised into 61 local clubs, divided into 14 regions.
+The Youth Forum is a founding member of the National Youth Council of Slovenia and is affiliated with the Young European Socialists (YES) and the International Union of Socialist Youth (IUSY).